Informed Delivery

 Informed Delivery is a feature offered by the United States Postal Service (USPS) whereby consumers can digitally preview incoming mail and manage packages scheduled to arrive soon.

 Consumers that sign up for Informed Delivery can digitally preview their mail and manage packages scheduled to arrive soon via email notification, online dashboard, or mobile app.
 Users also have the ability to interact with digital content provided by business mailers (e.g., special offers, related links) directly from Informed Delivery.

 Exterior images are only provided for letter-size mailpieces that are processed through USPS automated equipment.
-Some mailpieces (e.g., catalogues, magazines, larger envelopes) are not imaged by USPS automated equipment and will not appear in Informed Delivery notifications.
+Some mailpieces (e.g., catalogues, magazines, larger envelopes) are not imaged by USPS automated equipment and do not appear in Informed Delivery notifications.
 Users can also receive USPS Tracking updates for incoming packages, provide delivery instructions, manage notifications, and schedule redelivery directly from Informed Delivery.
 The feature also allows consumers to indicate if specific items in the Informed Delivery notifications are not received.

 Availability

 Informed Delivery was first made available as a pilot project in a few ZIP Codes in 2014, and in 2017 was expanded to the majority of ZIP Codes across the United States.
-As of January 2019, there were 14.9 million users and counting.
+As of January 2019, there were 14.9 million users.